cperrot11/P8-V4/doc/3-Contribution.md

 ## Open a Pull Request

 1. Submit your Pull Request
-2. Check the result of the Codacy analysis for your code
+2. Check the result of the Codeclimate analysis for your code
-3. Follow tour test with Travis CI
-4. Wait for the chief developer to merge the Pull Request :cop:
+3. Wait for the chief developer to merge the Pull Request :cop:

 ## Please respect the development standards